ranapp/dataexercises/README.md

  practice data science concepts with online projects and tutorials

 # Detecting Parkinsons with XGBoost
 Building a model that accurately detects the presence of Parkinson's Disease

+File Name: parkinsons_project

 link to resources for Parkinson's Project: https://www.notion.so/Data-Science-Articles-c703cf38a4fc4a87930bb829f75b35e8